Meeting Medical Device Clinical Evidence Requirements

 Staying On Top of CE Marking Regulations

-Clinical Evaluations are required by the Medical Device Directive to ensure the safety of devices marketed in the European Union.
+Clinical Evaluations are required by the Medical Device Regulation to ensure the safety of devices marketed in the European Union.
 The requirements are clearly outlined.
-However, many manufacturers are challenged by the process and rejections by the reviewers are not uncommon.
-Industry expert, Chris Henza, shares her insights on compiling Clinical Evaluations, including tips from a recent submission which was approved in just 22 hours.
+However, many manufacturers are challenged by 2017/745 and rejections by the reviewers are not uncommon.
+Industry expert, Chris Henza, shares her insights on compiling Clinical Evaluations, including tips from a recent submission.

 The What, When and Why of Clinical Evaluations

 A clinical evaluation is the assessment and analysis of clinical data pertaining to a medical device in order to verify its clinical safety and performance.